aubreyrjones/lemon-py/README.md

 to avoid names like that in general use... in the context of grammar actions for building a _parse tree_, there's nothing interesting I can think of anything that it's a problem to shadow.

+Historically, this project started out using `p` as the magic variable.
+But as I polished the interface and documentation, it became apparent that people might like to use `p` as a metavar much more than as the magic constructor.